 Alex Schlee, founder and CEO of Anamap, highlighted another advantage of CLV.
 “Used for comparison purposes, CLV also allows companies to find high-value segments of customers and optimize toward getting additional customers from that segment,” Schlee explained.

-By identifying and targeting these high-value segments, companies can refine their strategies to acquire and retain customers who contribute most to their long-term success.
+Identifying and targeting these high-value segments helps companies sharpen their acquisition and retention strategies — focusing resources on the customers who contribute most to their long-term success.

 You and your sales team must agree on your CLV measurement approach.
 Here are some of the most critical points to consider: